papr8ka/-lwjgl-basics-wiki/ShaderLesson5.md

 The `dir` uniform will be a `vec2` defining which direction to blur along. `(1.0, 0.0)` represents the X-axis, and `(0.0, 1.0)` represents the Y-axis.
 The `resolution` will be used to determine the pixel size in the fragment shader, so we need to give it the `FBO_SIZE`.
 The last uniform, `radius`, determines the strength of the blur.

-Lastly, we set up a sprite batcher initialized with the *default shader*, which we will use in Step 2 (rendering the game entities without any blur).
+Lastly, we set up a sprite batcher initialized with the *default shader*, which we will use in Step 2 (rendering the game entities to FBO A without any blur).

 ```java
 batch = new SpriteBatch();